Staff & Trustees

 Assistant Manager, Dorset

 Mike Clubb joined ECT Charity in 2022 as Operations Administrator for our operation in Dorset, and was promoted to Assistant Manager in 2024.
+In 2025, he also qualified as a Driver Assessor Trainer, further strengthening our team’s operational expertise.

 Mike previously worked at Barclays Group as a Risk and Control Analyst on the international stage for nine years.
 His main role was producing in-depth reports for Senior Executives across Corporate and Investment Bank divisions.